 If you will be covering a lot of ground in your travels, the railpass is a great idea.
 If you will be basing yourself in one city and staying local, however, you may not get your moneysworth from the pass.
-When you have decided your itinerary, have a look at the Hyperdia site and calculate your fares to see if it'll be worth it or not to get the pass. about 10 years ago
+When you have decided your itinerary, have a look at the Hyperdia site and calculate your fares to see if it'll be worth it or not to get the pass. over 11 years ago

 The best way to work out costs for trips around Japan is by using: http://www.hyperdia.com/